abhiwand/atk/doc/source/ds_dflw.rst

 The process of "data cleaning" encompasses the identification and removal or repair of incomplete, incorrect, or malformed information in a data set.
-The |TA|'s Python API provides much of the functionality necessary for these tasks.
+The |PACKAGE|'s Python API provides much of the functionality necessary for these tasks.
 It is important to keep in mind that it was designed for data scalability.
 Thus, using external Python packages for these tasks, while possible, may